badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 This is the default strategy.
 As for always strategy, if you change a method A and select a method B before the end of the research of relative tests, then SmartTest will continue to search and run the tests as soon as it finds them.

-You're able to extend *CORATestingStrategy* if you'd like to create your own testing strategy.
+You're able to extend *SmTTestingStrategy* if you'd like to create your own testing strategy.

 ### Finder